Administration of Student Conduct

 - Additional Stipulations to Sanctions.
-Additional stipulations are the prerogative of the Conduct Officer.
-They may be mandated as part of the sanctions listed above.
-The options may be considered are as follows:
+Additional stipulations are within the prerogative of the Conduct Officer, Hearing Board, and Appeal Board.
+They may be mandated in addition to any of the sanctions listed in (D)(14) of this policy.
+The options that may be considered, but are not limited to:

-- Appeals from the decision of the Conduct Officer.
+- Appeals of the decision of the Hearing Board to the Appeal Board.

-- Within five business days of the Conduct Officer’s decision, a student may submit a written appeal of the decision to the.
-CAPP Executive Review Committee.
+- Within five (5) business days of the Hearing Board’s decision, a student may submit a written appeal of the decision.
 No additional appeal will be heard.

 - Appeals are limited to the following reasons: